seifgh/serve-u-mobile-app/src/store/README.md

-This folder should only contains UI stores (Theme, User, ...)
-AND group modules stores together to be extended in the App component provider.
+This folder should contains the source of truth of our app state All global states should be here, modules state also should be here.